giladrv/validecor/README.md

 ValiDecor is a Python library designed to facilitate robust input validation using its core decorator `validecor`.
 It leverages Python's type annotation system to provide a seamless and intuitive interface for enforcing input constraints directly in function signatures using the special annotation type `typing.Annotated`.

-Validecor was designed with special attention for its potential use on AWS Lambda functions.
+ValiDecor was designed with special attention for its potential use on AWS Lambda functions.
 AWS Lambda handlers expect a fixed signature, i.e. `handler(event, context)`.
 This signature is uninformative and hinders code development.

 ## Installation (not implement yet)

 Install ValiDecor via pip:

-    pip install validecor
+    pip install ValiDecor

 ## Usage